 From an investment credit risk and analytical perspective, there are certain events institutional investors should be prepared for.
 The shorter end of the yield curve is most sensitive to the Fed rate increase, and we investigate how the upward shift in the yield curve will impact marketplace lending in the following four areas- price return risk, reinvestment risk, prepayment risk, and credit risk.
 This article provides a detailed credit risk analysis of what marketplace lending can expect in each of these areas.

-What To Expect: Changing interest rates can impact present value of the instrument’s cash flows.
+What To Expect: Changing interest rates can impact the present value of the instrument’s cash flows.
 In short, this is because as rates rise (fall), the price of the instrument falls (rises).
 So it’s important to understand how sensitive the security will be to a changing yield curve.

 How It Works: Typically the sensitivity to interest rate changes is measured by duration, an estimate of how long it takes for the instrument to be repaid via internal cash flows.
 While there are many different flavors of calculations for durations, the basic principle of the measure is the lower the number, then the less exposure the bond has to changes in interest rates.
-Marketplace lending notes have attributes that lower the duration exposure compared to the typical fixed income instrument.
+Marketplace lending notes have attributes that lower the duration exposure compared to the typically fixed income instrument.

 Three key attributes of marketplace lending notes that reduce price sensitivity to interest changes are: